mswierkocki/Family-Budget/README.md

 - Users can create a list of any number of budgets
 - Users can share it with any number of users.
 - The budget consists of income and expenses.
-- Budgets are grouped into categories.
+- They are grouped into categories.
+- REST Api is under /api/

 **Tech**
 - Python 3.8